 - Emergency or urgent treatment of a medical condition was necessary

-- There was insufficient time, opportunity or other exceptional circumstances that prevented the athlete from submitting an application for the TUE prior to sample collection, or for the TUE Committee to consider the application
+- There was insufficient time, opportunity, or other exceptional circumstances that prevented the Athlete from submitting (or the TUEC to consider) an application for the TUE prior to Sample collection

-- Due to national level prioritisation of certain sport, the athlete’s National Anti-Doping Organisation did not permit or require the athlete to apply for a prospective TUE
+- Due to national level prioritization of certain sports, JADCO did not permit or require the Athlete to apply for a prospective TUE

 HOW LONG DOES A TUE LAST?